-Some poems are pebbles and some are sand.
+Some poems are pebbles, some are sand.
 This sounds like the beginning of a poem, but which kind?

 For the sake of argument, let’s say that pebble-poems, like the pebbles they are named after, have unique personalities: they vary in color, shape, weight, evoking different moods in those who hold them in their palms (the poets who wrote them or their readers).
 Pebble-poems leave a shadow on the page.
 We can hide universes inside a shadow.
 Pebble poems have impact.
 We feel them when they strike.

 Sand-poems, by contrast, are virtually indistinguishable.
 They weigh little to nothing.
 They don’t thunk, they whisper.
 Their shadows are smaller.
 When hurled at us, they don’t hurt as much, unless they get in our eyes.
 Sand-poems have a way of seeping into everything.
 They can become annoying, like that pop tune we’ve always hated but can’t get out of our heads.

 Sand-poems seem perennially unfinished.
 Given-up on.
 Forgettable.
 We want to keep rewriting them over and over.
 The right words are always on the tip of our tongues, almost within reach… and then they’re gone.
 We go through stages where we try to resuscitate sand-poems, to help them breathe on their own.
 We rarely succeed.
 It’s in their nature to be minor, to lack ambition.
 They simply don’t have the will to live.